 The core also is building a bank of human blood and tissue samples from both healthy control subjects and patients with a variety of medical diagnoses.
-If you would like to use the Biorepository Core for an existing, previously IRB-approved study, we will provide rider language to add to your informed consent form so that a portion of your samples can be contributed to the biobank.
+If you would like to use the core for an existing, previously IRB-approved study, we will provide rider language to add to your informed consent form so that a portion of your samples can be contributed to the biobank.

-The Biorepository Core processes and stores the following types of human samples using standardized laboratory procedures:
+Children's Clinical and Translational Discovery Core processes and stores the following types of human samples using standardized laboratory procedures:

 - Whole Blood for Future DNA or RNA Extraction